Capitol Theatre, Shanghai

-The Capitol Theatre Building, is located at No. 146 HuQiu Road HuangPu District Shanghai, at the southern end of Zhapu Road Bridge near the banks of the Suzhou River.
-The Capitol Theatre was built in 1928, the ground floor used to be the Capitol Theatre while the upper floors were offices and apartments.
+The Capitol Theatre Building, is located at No. 146, Huqiu Road, Huangpu District, Shanghai, at the southern end of Zhapu Road Bridge near the banks of the Suzhou Creek.
+Capitol Theatre was built in 1928.
+The ground floor used to be the Capitol Theatre while the upper floors were offices and apartments.
 In 1994, the Capitol Theatre Building was selected to be one of the list of outstanding historic buildings of Shanghai.